dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/99-dbt-cloud-changelog-2019-2020.md

 ## dbt Cloud v1.1.3 (July 7, 2020)

-This release contains a number of IDE features and bugfixes, a new release candidate of dbt, and a brand new Enterprise Single-Sign On method: Azure Active Directory!
+This release contains a number of IDE features and bugfixes, a new release candidate of dbt, and a brand new Enterprise Single-Sign On method: Microsoft Entra ID!

 #### Enhancements